rotki/rotki/docs/api.rst

           "locations": {
             "ethereum": {"image": "ethereum.svg"},
             "optimism": {"image": "optimism.svg"},
-            "kraken": {"image": "kraken.svg"},
+            "kraken": {"image": "kraken.svg", "is_exchange_with_key": true},
             "external": {"icon": "mdi-book"}
         }
       }

   :resjson list[string] locations: A mapping of locations to their details.
 Can contain `image` or `icon` depending on whether a known image should be used or an icon from the icon set.
 Can also contain `display_name` if a special name has to be used.
+Can also contain an "is_exchange_with_key" key which would signify the location is an exchange with an api key.

   :statuscode 200: Information was correctly returned
   :statuscode 500: Internal rotki error